-Founded in 1884, Bangor University has a long tradition of academic excellence, and is ranked amongs the top 40 universities in the UK (THE World University Rankings, 2012-13.)
+Founded in 1884, Bangor University has a long tradition of academic excellence, and is ranked amongst the top 10 universities in the UK for student satisfaction (National Student Survey)

 The latest Research Assessment Exercise (RAE 2008) identified world-leading research in each of the 19 areas submitted for assessment.
 Areas of particular excellence include Accounting and Finance which is rated best for research in the UK, and Electronic Engineering which is rated second in the UK.
 Sports Science is placed in the top 10 and Psychology is ranked 11th in the UK.